Tag: Research

 How not to do a research project

+This post looks into some avoidable issues that can sometimes compromise classroom based research and student research projects.
 I hope I do not sound too immodest when I claim that I have some experience in school-based research.
-My PhD research was embedded in a language school, I’ve supervised BA and M-level research projects which involved working with schools, students and their parents, and I was for some time responsible for school-based research in a primary…
+My PhD research was embedded in a language school, I’ve supervised BA and M-level research projects which involved working with…

 Thinking about how to present multilingual data